-How do you recommend I store CanMar golden roasted flax and for how long will it last once the bag is opened?CanMar roasted flax is specially packaged with a high quality all plastic material to assure a shelf life of 18 months.
-Once opened to store, reseal and store in the fridge up to three months.
+How do you recommend I store CanMar golden roasted flax and for how long will it last once the bag is opened?CanMar roasted flax is specially packaged.
+The high quality package material is equipped with an oxygen barrier to assure a shelf life of 18 months.
+Once opened please reseal pacakge and store in the fridge for up to three months.

 How many calories are in a daily EFA supplement amount of your roasted flax?The calorie count of 15 grams/2 tablespoons of our whole roasted and milled roasted flax is approximately 90 calories.